michelesr/thesis/src/ci.md

 is running in a local environment, and for security reasons, needs to be replaced with https or ssh when the SCM system runs in a remote machine.

-### Gasista Felice containers configuration

-Gasista Felice is configured, through `docker-compose.yml`, to pull the images for the application components from Docker Hub, and to mount the source code of the application from the local repository to allow changes to be reflected inside the container.
-The component Dockerfiles are designed to always perform a COPY instruction to copy the source code from the repository during the build, that is performed by Docker Hub, but given that `docker-compose.yml` contains mount instructions, the content copied at build time is replaced with the content of the repository that resides in the developer host (this is the normal behaviour in a Unix-like system where during the mount the content of the directory specified as mount point is replaced with the content of the mounted file system).

-The mounting approach is perfect for development, where every change to the code has to be applied immediately without the rebuild of the images, but in production the code is copied when the images are built and changes imply rebuilding.
-To provide a Continuous Integration testing environment closer to the one used in production, a new `docker-compose.yml` is required:

-    proxy:
-      build: ./proxy
-      ports:
-        - '127.0.0.1:8080:80'
-        - '127.0.0.1:8443:443'
-      links:
-        - front
-        - back

-    front:
-      build: ./ui

-    back:
-      build: ./gasistafelice
-      links:
-        - db
-      env_file: ./settings_ci.env

-    db:
-      image: postgres:9.4
-      env_file: ./settings_ci.env

-    hub:
-      image: selenium/hub:latest

-    e2e:
-      build: ./test/e2e
-      links:
-        - hub

-    firefox:
-      image: selenium/node-firefox-debug:latest
-      links:
-        - hub
-        - proxy
-      env_file:
-        - ./test/e2e/settings.env

-    chrome:
-      image: selenium/node-chrome-debug:latest
-      links:
-        - hub
-        - proxy
-      env_file:
-        - ./test/e2e/settings.env

-In this `docker-compose.yml` the `image` declarations are replaced with `build`, and path for the Dockerfile with the build instructions are provided for every application component image.
-To avoid conflicts with the original Docker Compose file, this new configuration file is called `docker-compose-ci.yml`.
-The ports used for debugging purposes are removed.

-The `settings.env` has been replaced with `settings_ci.env` in some components to override the environment variables used in development with the production variables.
-The discussed changes has been applied to the Gasista Felice repository.

-#### Docker caching system

-In order to reduce build times, providing a faster feedback to the developer, the Docker caching system is exploited.
-When Docker builds an image from a Dockerfile, if it founds an image layer already produced for that instruction, it avoids the recreation of that layer.
-The cache is invalidated when the Dockerfile changes, or for the COPY instructions, when the content inside the directory to copy changes.

-If the content of the directory to copy inside the container change, then the cache for the COPY instruction will be invalidated, and the instruction will be executed again, leading to a different output layer.
-If the layer produced by the COPY instruction is different, than the cache is invalidated for all the following instruction in the Dockerfile.

-To avoid the rebuilding of the entire image, including software dependencies that are downloaded through package managers, the COPY instructions for copying the source code of the component inside the container have to be placed at the bottom of the Dockerfile, encouraging Docker to not rebuild all the layer related to the dependencies.

 ## Jenkins